s-pl/RobEurope/docs/security.md

 - **Route protection**: Middleware-based authorization
 - **Permission levels**: Granular control over resources

+### Content Access Control
+- **Stream Visibility**: Live stream URLs are only accessible to users with an approved registration in the currently active competition.

 ## Data Protection

 ### Input Validation and Sanitization